 - WARRANTY AND GUARANTEE: Amazon Exclusive Limited warranty may apply.
 Please see product for additional details.
 NOTE: Note: we can only guarantee the quality of this product when sold through Amazon.com or Brazos Walking Sticks

-- 36-inch Nifty Nabber reaches items low and high without the need to bend down or climb a stool or ladder
+- 36-inch Nifty Nabber extends your reach low and high without the need to bend down or climb a stool or ladder

-- Lightweight aluminum pole features rubber-tipped grippers to prevent damage
+- Lightweight aluminum reacher features rubber-tipped grippers to prevent damage

-- Ergonomic grip makes it easy to use
+- Ergonomic grip makes it easy to use, and a helpful tool for the elderly

 So a reacher…What is it?